-- 13.1.
-Introduction to noise control, subjective measurement units (lecture notes) - 13.2.
-Test questions and solved problems - 14.1.
-General survey of the noise control methodologies (lecture notes) - 14.2.
+- 12.1.
+Introduction to noise control (lecture notes) - 12.2.
+Subjective measurement units (lecture notes) - 12.3.
 Test questions and solved problems

-13.1.
+12.1.
 Introduction to noise control, subjective measurement units (lecture notes)

 In today's world, one of wide spread harm to human health is the environmental noise pollution.
 Disturbing expose to noise can take place in the residential area during resting time or in workplace too.
 But loud events using sound reinforcement during relax time (such as concerts, movies or dance), are at risk for the hearing too.
 The increased noise exposure will exhaust the hearing, cause a general tiredness and over a critical level could cause permanent hearing loss and other bad health effects.
 Considering the special personal, physical and legal aspects of the noise, in most of the countries the noise regulations are summarised in separate orders.